wuduhren/cloud-function-datastore-tutorial/README.md

 <img src="https://imgur.com/AFsNHZW.png" width="400px"/>

-There you have it!
-We save a log to Datastore without a server!
-Most of all, the log can be sent from anywhere in the world, browsers, mobiles, servers...
+We just saved a log to Datastore without deploying a server.
+Its exciting to think about what we can do next with Cloud Function and its server-less implementation.
+Anything!

 # OS & APIs versions
 ```